Sesame Chicken Stir-Fry

 - 1 tablespoon sesame oil

-- 1 pound (about 3) boneless, skinless chicken breasts, cut into 1-inch pieces
+- 1 pound boneless skinless chicken breasts, cut into 1-inch pieces (about 3 breasts)

 - 2 tablespoons canola oil